Infinitode/Hued/readme.md

 An open-source Python library for color generation, conversion, and retrieval of common properties, palettes, and color information.

+### Changes in version 1.0.1:
+- Created new functions for the `analiysis` module.
+Including `rgb_to_linear`, and other functions to return more color properties, like luminance and vibrancy.
+We've also added new functions to calculate the color contrast ratio between to colors, and an accessibility function to return if foreground text color should be `light`, or `dark`, based on the background color.
+- Created a new `blend_colors` function in our `conversions` module, to blend 2 RGB colors based on a given ratio.
+Also created new color conversion functions to convert each format into another target format, instead of just `RGB`.
+- Added 3 more color schemes to `palettes`.
+Created new functions under the `ColorPalette` class, for random color generation, and a batch HEX color generation function.

+> [!TIP]
+> Most functions rely on the **RGB** color format, but you can quickly convert between RGB, and other color formats, using the functions provided in the `conversions` module.

 ## Installation

 You can install Hued using pip: